jasonaaronwilson/c-armyknife-lib/README.md

 * easy to use string-->void* maps (hashtables and association lists including iterator macros).
 * easy to grow arrays of pointers (poor mans "collect")
-* an ambitious plan for more generic tuples, arrays, and hashtables that **seems to be to painful to use in practice** so I will probably change course.

 ## Status